tbates/tbates.github.io/_posts/2020-11-30-First-steps.md

 plot(m1, std = F)
 ```

-nb: *You'll need to have GraphViz installed for plot to work flawlessly: if it doesn't work, don't worry.
+nb: *You'll need to have GraphViz installed for plot to open a graphic: if it doesn't work, don't worry.
 Later posts will explain how to get great graphics*!

 Here's the plot: